- Ys: The Oath in Felghana

 - One-Winged Angel: Fuses with the black pearl to become the demon king Darm.

 - Running Both Sides: He was the leader of the Six Priests of Ys, and he is also the one who hired the Darklings and the demons to attack Ys.

 - Sealed Evil in a Can: In Ys I & II.
 Ys Origin shows how he became the demon king Darm and was sealed 700 years prior.

-- Turncoat: He was the leader of the Six Priests of Ys, and he decided to betray Ys in order to seize ultimate power.
+- Turncoat: He was the leader of the Six Priests of Ys, but he decided to betray Ys in order to seize ultimate power.